|The University of Adelaide||Home | Faculties & Divisions | Search|

 Chapter 21 ‘Indigenous Cultural Heritage in Australia: the control of living heritages’ in Matthew Rimmer (ed), Indigenous Intellectual Property: A Handbook of Contemporary Research (Edward Elgar, 2015).

-'Freedom of information: A new era with old tensions', in Matthew Groves (ed) Cambridge Companion to Administrative Law (Cambridge University Press, 2014).
+'Freedom of information: A new era with old tensions', in Matthew Groves (ed) Modern Administrative Law in Australia; Concepts and Context (Cambridge University Press, 2014).

 Chapter 13 ‘Freedom of Information’ in Clark, David, Principles of Australian Public Law (LexisNexis, 2nd ed 2007)